ustc-sunny/ustc-sunny.github.io/_pages/about.md

 # 🔥 News
 <span class='anchor' id='-news'></span>

-- [2025.2] Invited as An Eurosys 2025 Artifact Evaluation Committee
+- [2025.2] Invited as an Eurosys 2025 Artifact Evaluation Committee
 - [2024.9] Join the State Key Laboratory in the Internet of Things for Smart City as a Research Assistant.
 - [2024.5] 🎉🎉 One paper was accepted in TMC 2024
 - [2023.10] 🎉🎉 One paper was accepted in ICPADS 2023.